To date, more than 2.4 million men and women have served in Iraq and Afghanistan. For many, the return home is fraught with challenges:

 Veterans of past conflicts represent 8% of the U.S. population yet 30% of the homeless population.
 Illinois is one of seven states with more than 10,000 homeless veterans.
 Currently, government funding serves only 1 of 10 veterans in need.

-Whether they served in the Vietnam War, the first Gulf War, or the current wars in Iraq and Afghanistan, thousands of soldiers return from combat with scars both physical and psychological.
+Whether they served in the Vietnam War, the first Gulf War, the current wars in Iraq and Afghanistan, or in peace time, thousands of service members return with scars both physical and psychological.
 For many, reintegrating into their communities and their former lives proves impossible.
 Unable to cope, the tragic outcomes of homelessness, hopelessness, and helplessness are often the result.

-Thresholds boasts 50 years of experience working with Chicago’s most at-risk populations.
+Thresholds boasts more than 50 years of experience working with Chicago’s most at-risk populations.

 Integrating our award-winning, evidence-based practices and strategic partnerships, the Veterans Project includes homeless outreach, housing services, supported employment, peer-driven supports, substance abuse treatment, integrated physical and mental health services, and trauma-based therapies.

 If you served in the military and you are having a hard time coping with your mental illness, trauma, or issues such as homelessness, substance use, unemployment, etc., please contact Fernando Valles, Director of the Veterans Project, at (773) 537-3154 or the Veterans’ Project intake line at (773) 572- 5321.